 step-change or service transformation in tangible locations, against a backdrop of

-falling visitor numbers and growing interest in e-lending."
+falling visitor numbers and growing interest in e-lending."not just 'income generation but;

 "significant